-All employees are prohibited from dating, courting or entering into a romantic of sexual relationship or having sexual contact with any student enrolled in the school system regardless of the student's age.
-Employees engaging in such inappropriate conduct shall be subject to disciplinary action, up to and including dismissal, and may be subject to criminal action as provided in G.S.
-14-202.4 and 14-27.7.
+All employees are prohibited from dating, courting, or entering into a romantic relationship or having sexual contact with any student enrolled in the school system regardless of the student's age.
+Employees engaging in such inappropriate conduct will be subject to disciplinary action, up to and including dismissal, and may be subject to criminal action as provided in G.S.
+14-202.4 and 14-27.32.